eddyzow/cold-brew-express/JOURNAL.md

 in the front is a suspension fork that will give the scooter a smoother ride. the display will be a standard 4 line character LCD instead of a full-fledged TFT display since i realized i will need to work with some extremely complicated electronics that i don't have the experience for at the moment. the arduino will also be mounted in the bottom of the scooter. i'm going to need some long ass jumper wires LMFAO

-i still don't know how fast the scooter will get, but i'm hoping that it will do 15mph.
+i still don't know how fast the scooter will get, but i'm hoping that it will do 15mph. i'm legally bound to go under 20mph anyways

-i'll now be submitting this to the hack club overlords and going off to continue my neighborhood game!
+i'll now be submitting this to the hack club overlords and going off to continue my neighborhood game! i should add that i'm not very experienced with cad and have only in the past imported existing gobilda files and just mated them all together with a minimally designed chassis :sob:

 # hack club highway journal entry 5 (5/17/25)
 ## cad almost done